intermine/im-docs/docs/webapp/properties/web-properties.rst

 xrefLink
     Used to configure hyperlinks for CrossReferences.
 See below

+markup.webpages.enable
+    Used to enable structured data in JSON-LD format in InterMine web pages.
+Valid values: true or false

 Branding
 -----------
 These parameters are returned by the branding API end point, and are used by external applications, e.g. the InterMine iOS app, the InterMine registry and the InterMine R client.